pjanthony2001/stark-hackathon/README.md

 - Add tests for each class
     - Add the test under if __name__ == "__main__" blocks
-    - Fix as many of the typing issues as possible, if not ignore the type
-    - This is a big issue, that many methods are returning None, instead we should raise the exception at the end of the method to conserve the type.
 - Run Pylint (you can find it as an extension), and fix all the formatting issues.
 Do not have to add docstring right now

 - Construct the StateMachine properly to give us the polynomial representation of the computation